cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 ## User Mode vs Kernel Mode
-To fully understand the aforementioned advantages and disadvantages of the different kernel types it is important to know the two key states in a operating system.
+To fully understand the aforementioned advantages and disadvantages of the different kernel types, it is important to know the two key states in a operating system.
 These two states, or also user mode and kernel mode have very different usecases due to how they affect security, stability and performance.
 In short: the user mode is a restricted mode that limits access to system resources, while kernel mode is a privileged mode that allows direct access to system resources.
 Here a quick comparison between the two states